 Our desire at PIHMA is to help students transition into the role of a healing facilitator while maintaining balance as they prepare for their own practice.
 Our weekend and evening program (and now with our new “daytime track”) allows students to continue their current line of work, thereby reducing the financial investment during this career transition.
 We welcome you to tour our campus and experience an environment that resonates with your soul.
 Best wishes as you embark on your journey into the enlightening field of Oriental Medicine.

-The Phoenix Institute of Herbal Medicine & Acupuncture offers a Master of Science in Acupuncture and a Master of Science in Oriental Medicine.
+The PIHMA offers two degree programs in Asian Medicine, a Master of Science in Acupuncture and a Master of Science in Oriental Medicine.
 Both degree programs provide future clinicians with the unique skills of a comprehensively trained practitioner in Oriental medicine.
 Students will learn, experience, learn and utilize the arts of Acupuncture, Chinese Herbal Medicine, Acupressure/TuiNa, Tai Chi, Qi Gong, Moxibustion, and Oriental Nutrition.

 Master of Science in Acupuncture